tdwalsh5/ticket-lifecycle/README.md

 <img src="ticket-lifestyle-shot4.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The proper SLA, priority level, and assignment of the ticket has taken place.
-The communication between the customer and the agent has begun, and the agent is now working on resolving the issue.
+  The appropriate <strong>SLA</strong>, priority level, and ticket assignment have been applied.<br><br>

+  Communication between the customer and the agent has begun, and the agent is actively working to resolve the issue.
 </p>
 <br />